 Later Clara helped to initiate Portland’s annual citywide Juneteenth celebration in 1972.
 Juneteenth Oregon’s celebration starts with a parade, followed by the festivities which includes live music and entertainment, art, food, educational booths, cultural booths, community resources and a children’s play area.

 Juneteenth OR has many opportunities to get involved.

 We’re looking for event sponsors, vendors, volunteers, and parade participants for our upcoming event.
-We count on supporters like you to help make our Juneteenth OR Celebration.
+We count on supporters like you to help make our Juneteenth Oregon Celebration successful.
 Make a donation to show your support.

 501(c)3 EIN 82-1822242